mui/material-ui/docs/data/material/guides/nextjs/nextjs.md

 ## App Router

-App router is an evolution of the [Pages Router](#pages-router) and a new default way of building Next.js applications starting from version 13.
-To learn more about it, check out the [Next.js App Router documentation](https://nextjs.org/docs/app).
+[App router](https://nextjs.org/docs/app) is an evolution of the [Pages Router](#pages-router) and a new default way of building Next.js applications starting from version 13.

+This section will help you integrate Material UI with the App Router in Next.js.

 ### Intalling the dependencies